⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-Providing space, power, and cooling for customer IT infrastructure within data centers.
+Providing physical space, power, and cooling for customer IT equipment.

 🎯 WHY THIS MATTERS